MCCE2024/INENPT-G1-Code/README.md

 - **Debugging is 80% of the work**: OAuth2, SSL/TLS, and distributed systems debugging
 - **Security is never optional**: Every component needs proper authentication and encryption
 - **Infrastructure matters**: How you deploy affects how you develop
-- **Multi-tenancy is complex**: Data isolation requires careful design
+- **Multi-tenancy is complex**: Data isolation requires careful design and environment-based tenant identification

 #### **Key Insights**